ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

     1. If you see a different device, click the device to open the **Select a Platform** window and select the FRDM-K64F.
     1. If the FRDM-K64F is not available for selection, add it to your compiler by clicking the **Open mbed Compiler** button [on the K64F page](https://developer.mbed.org/platforms/FRDM-K64F/).

-#### Create your mbed Cloud Connect Access Key
+#### Create your mbed Device Connector Access Key

-1. Open the mbed Cloud Connect Dashboard: [https://connector.mbed.com](https://connector.mbed.com)
+1. Open the mbed Device Connector Dashboard: [https://connector.mbed.com](https://connector.mbed.com)
 1. Log in.
 1. From the left-side menu, select **My applications** >> **Access Keys**.
 1. Click **Create new access key**.